Microtome: History

 In the beginnings of light microscope development, sections from plants and animals were manually prepared using razor blades.
 It was found that to observe the structure of the specimen under observation it was important to make clean reproducible cuts on the order of 100 μm, through which light can be transmitted.
 This allowed for the observation of samples using light microscopes in a transmission mode.

 One of the first devices for the preparation of such cuts was invented in 1770 by George Adams, Jr. (1750–1795) and further developed by Alexander Cummings.
 The device was hand operated, and the sample held in a cylinder and sections created from the top of the sample using a hand crank.

 In 1835, Andrew Prichard developed a table based model which allowed for the vibration to be isolated by affixing the device to the table, separating the operator from the knife.

 Occasionally, attribution for the invention of the microtome is given to the anatomist Wilhelm His, Sr. (1865).

 In his Beschreibung eines Mikrotoms (German for Description of a Microtome), Wilhelm wrote:

 The apparatus has enabled a precision in work by which I can achieve sections that by hand I cannot possibly create.
 Namely it has enabled the possibility of achieving unbroken sections of objects in the course of research.

 Other sources further attribute the development to a Czech physiologist Jan Evangelista Purkyně.
 Several sources describe the Purkyne model as the first in practical use.

 The obscurities in the origins of the microtome are due to the fact that the first microtomes were simply cutting apparatuses, and the developmental phase of early devices is widely undocumented.

-At the end of the 1800s, the development of very thin and consistently thin samples by microtomy, together with the selective staining of important cell components or molecules allowed for the visualisation of microscope details.
+At the end of the 1800s, the development of very thin and consistently thin samples by microtomy, together with the selective staining of important cell components or molecules, allowed for the visualisation of microscopic details.

 Today, the majority of microtomes are a knife-block design with a changeable knife, a specimen holder and an advancement mechanism.
 In most devices the cutting of the sample begins by moving the sample over the knife, where the advancement mechanism automatically moves forward such that the next cut for a chosen thickness can be made.
 The section thickness is controlled by an adjustment mechanism, allowing for precise control.